Increase Website Conversions

 People have an innate need to stay consistent with how they perceive their identity and behavior.

 In one study researchers went door to door asking homeowners if they would be willing to put a giant sign on their front lawn promoting driver safety; less than 10% of homeowners complied.

-The researcher then went back to the second group that had allowed having small flags on their lawn and asked them if they would allow placing a giant sign on their front lawn promoting driver safety and a whopping 30% of homeowners now complied to the request.
+The researcher then went back to the second group that had allowed having small flags on their lawn and asked them if they would allow placing a giant sign on their front lawn promoting driver safety and a whopping 30% of homeowners now complied with the request.

-The act of asking for a small request first, increased compliance of the larger request by 300%.
+The act of asking for a small request first increased compliance of the larger request by 300%.

 When it comes to website design the mistake most people make is asking for too much up front.